open-power/skiboot/doc/xive.rst

   Masking using this function is intended for the case where the OS has no handler registered for a given interrupt anymore or when registering a new handler for an interrupt that had none.
-In these case, losing interrupts happening while no handler was attached is considered fine and the source comes up in a "clean state" when used for the first time.
+In these case, losing interrupts happening while no handler was attached is considered fine.

 OPAL_XIVE_GET_QUEUE_INFO
 ^^^^^^^^^^^^^^^^^^^^^^^^